Hard money loans are asset-based loan whereas the real estate is the primary qualifying factor in approving the loan.

 These loans can also be used for commercial properties on a case-by-case basis.

-Unlike conventional loan products, hard money loans can work as construction loans to provided the funds necessary to repair the property.
+Unlike conventional loan products, hard money loans can work as construction loans to provide the funds necessary to repair the property.
 These loans are typically interest-only and range from 6-12 months in length.

 The loan amount is often based on the After Repaired Value (ARV) of a property which allows the investor to leverage the property more effectively.
 The ARV is determined by a licensed appraiser who takes the repairs to be completed in mind when assessing the value of the property, hence after repaired value.